khalidsheet/remote-logger-server/README.md

 ## Contributing

-Contributions are welcome!
+## Contributions are welcome!
 Feel free to open issues or submit pull requests.

----

-**Note:** This is a development tool intended for logging and debugging purposes.
-For production logging, consider using established logging services with authentication and data persistence.
+Happy Hacking!